- Alexander Deca

-If you do not have the option to use the write-memory command to send the configuration via ftp / tftp due to security reasons (information is send unencrypted) an great alternative is to use a scheduler and use secure copy to store your configuration on a linux host.
+Suppose you do not have the option to use the write-memory command to send the configuration via FTP / TFTP due to security reasons (information is sent unencrypted).
+In that case, a great alternative is to use a scheduler and use a secure copy to store your configuration on a Linux host.

-Next step is to export the newly created key to the bootflash so you can copy the public key to your linux host and add it the the authorized_keys file.
+The next step is to export the newly created key to the boot flash so you can copy the public key to your Linux host and add it to the authorized_keys file.

 cs01.deca(config)# username adeca keypair import bootflash:adeca_rsa rsa force